sergiogc9/nodejs-server/packages/utils/README.md

 - `httpAuthMiddleware`:

   This middleware enables HTTP authentication.
 It needs a `realm` and an object containing the users and their password.
-The `realm` must be unique for each server:
+The `realm` must be unique for each server and passwords **must be hashed using SHA512**:

   ```ts
   type HTTPAuthConfig = { realm: string; users: Record<string, string> };